gavrh/adderall.nvim/README.md

 # adderall
-The light theme optimized for focus and productivity.
+The custom theme optimized for focus and productivity.

 ## Installation